Diplomatic & Official Visas for Djibouti

 • Delegations attending official summits, government meetings, or development programs.

-Diplomatic and official visa requirements may vary based on bilateral agreements between Djibouti and the applicant’s country.
+Diplomatic and official visa requirements may also vary based on bilateral agreements between Djibouti and the applicant’s country.

 Application Process for a Djibouti Diplomatic or Official Visa